-As Lessee: The Company has operating leases for office equipment, buildings, plant equipment, and company vehicles related to its operations in The Netherlands, and the Company had an operating lease for the tractor trailers related to the Mueller Transportation, Inc. subsidiary, but that lease expired in October 2019.
+As Lessee: The Company has operating leases for office equipment, buildings, plant equipment, and company vehicles related to its operations in The Netherlands.
 The Company has finance leases for company vehicles and plant equipment related to its operations in The Netherlands.